Salvia elegans

 -

-Pineapple sage will grow best n full sun in moist, well-drained soil.
+Pineapple sage will grow best in full sun in moist, well-drained soil.
 Although somewhat drought tolerant, leaves will begin to drop with insufficient moisture.
-Pineapple sage is a hummingbird favorite, blooming in late summer to early fall (August to October) when food sources may be less abundant.
-Although the plants will die down to the ground with the first frost, they will grow back the next spring in mild climates.
-They are a tender perennial best grown as annuals in colder regions.
-It is not recommended to grow them from seed unless started indoors and set out as well developed plants.
+Although the plant will die down to the ground with the first frost, it will grow back the next spring in mild climates.
+It is not recommended to grow pineapple sage from seed unless started indoors and set out as a well developed plant.
+Stem cutting is another propagation strategy.

 - Profile Video: